ono-midori/ono-midori.github.io/techs/libevent.md

 This function returns the number of bytes you need to set aside for a struct event.
 As before, you should only be using this function if you know that heap-allocation is actually a significant problem in your program, since it can make your code much harder to read and write.

-Note that event_get_struct_event_size() may in the future give you a value smaller than sizeof(struct event).
+Note that `event_get_struct_event_size(`) may in the future give you a value smaller than sizeof(struct event).
 If this happens, it means that any extra bytes at the end of struct event are only padding bytes reserved for use by a future version of Libevent.

-Here’s the same example as above, but instead of relying on the size of struct event from event_struct.h, we use event_get_struct_size() to use the correct size at runtime.
+Here's the same example as above, but instead of relying on the size of struct event from event_struct.h, we use `event_get_struct_size()` to use the correct size at runtime.

 ```c++
 #include <event2/event.h>